budh333/UnSilence_VOC/README.md

 # Data

-4% of the testaments were annotated using the brat rapid annotation tool (BRAT).
+*statistics: #pages, percentage, duplicates, IAA, annotations, enitites, sub enitites, tokens*

 ## Annotation Schema
 Please refer to the documentation of the annotation schema [here](data/README.md)

+## Data Statement
+Please refer to the data statement of the annotated dataset here:

 # Code